funilrys/PyFunceble/docs/installation/dev.rst

    $ cd PyFunceble && git checkout dev
    $ python3 setup.py test
    $ python3 setup.py install # Avoid this if you want to uninstall one day.
-   $ pip install --user -e .
+   $ pip3 install --user -e .

 .. note::
    We recommend the :code:`--user` flag which installs the required dependencies at the user level.
 More information about it can be found on `pip documentation`_.